Grant (money): United States

+Allocation

+Grants can be allocated based on peer review or lottery.

 Grant effectiveness

-Econometric evidence show public grants for firms can create additionality in jobs, sales, value added, innovation and capital.
+Econometric evidence shows public grants for firms can create additionality in jobs, sales, value added, innovation and capital.
 For example, this was shown to be the case for large public R&D grants, as well as for public grants for small and medium-sized firms or tourism firms.